Valliammai-Subramanian/Valliammai-Subramanian.github.io/_posts/2017-06-08-Online-Courses.md

 <ul>
 	<li><a href="https://www.udemy.com/">Udemy</a>
 		<ul>
-			<li>Courses are conducted by industry professionals/engineers</li>
+			<li>Courses are conducted by industry professionals and engineers</li>
-			<li>Syllabus is created by engineers, practical/project oriented teaching, and has less theoretical rigour</li>
+			<li>Syllabus is created by engineers, for practical/project oriented teaching, and has less theoretical rigour</li>
 			<li>Courses largely as a means of improving job-related skills </li>
 			<li>Free to audit standalone courses, pay for verified certificate</li>
 		</ul>